 And even if some habit is not a daily one, no worries.

-Simply ignore the days when you’re not suppose to perform it.
+Simply ignore the days when you’re not supposed to perform it.

 Those were some of the biggest benefits a habit tracker has to offer.